CHICKEN PASTA WITH ARTICHOKE MARINARA

 Pasta Side Dish

 Cook 1 1/2 to 2 cups pasta and drain, reserving a bit of the cooking water.
-When chicken is done, xix with 2 cups leftover roasted vegetables and a tablespoon of the pasta sauce.
+When chicken is done, mix with 2 cups leftover roasted vegetables and a tablespoon of the pasta sauce.
 If it's dry, add a tablespoon or two of the cooking water.
-Add a sprinkle of Penzey's Italian seasoning (or your favorite) and a dash of Parmesan.
+Add a sprinkle of Penzey's Italian seasoning (or your favorite) and a dash of freshly grated Parmesan.

 Feeds 4 hungry people with leftovers for lunch